By Junior Coach, Alan Dickson.

 For me this is the single biggest predictor of whether a swimmer will achieve or not.
 I am constantly urging our athletes to swim smart and the very best of them listen, take this on board and immediately alter what they are doing.
-If we have worked on a skill in the weeks leading up to training then putting that into practice in a competitive situation is what I want to see, regardless of the time.
+If we have worked on a skill in training in the weeks leading up to meet, then putting that into practice in a competitive situation is what I want to see, regardless of the time.

 How do swimmers look after themselves across the weekend of a meet?
 Are they eating the right things?
 Are they switched on during the warm up?
 Are they engaged with pre-pool?
 Do they need to be told repeatedly to swim down?

 All these things are part of the bigger picture and getting this right is more important than a single time.

 Believe it or not kids don’t always get this bit, and for me it is a real light bulb moment when I see a swimmer attacking a race for the first time, or striving to beat a tough opponent when previously they might have let them swim off into the distance.

 Executing the Plan

 All my swimmers receive a briefing before the race and feedback afterwards.
 I tell them what I want to see in terms of skills, and then feedback on that afterwards.
 I might mention their time at the end, but it will never feature in the pre-race brief.

 In 200m events and above I might talk about their splits, but that’s because pacing is a skill.
 It takes a lot of concentration and sound technique to swim an 800 with even splits, but that’s what we are looking for.